lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

   - Pages in the Processing and Frameworks sections of the Science Pipelines documentation.

-In the case of procCcd, we would simply say is called as a `command line task`, where for e.g. IsrTask, we would say that that it is most commonly called by procCcd.
+In the case of `ProcessCcd`, we would simply say is called as a `command line task`, where for e.g. IsrTask, we would say that that it is most commonly called by `ProcessCcd`.

 .. _config: